project-march/ProjectMarch/doc/useful_tools/smach.rst

 SMACH is a task-level architecture for rapidly creating complex robot behavior.
 At its core, SMACH is a ROS-independent Python library to build hierarchical state machines.

-SMACH makes it easy to get an overview of the behaviour of the exoskeleton.
+SMACH makes it easy to get an overview of the behavior of the exoskeleton.
 It includes a visualization called the Introspection Server.

 SMACH is well documented on the `ros wiki <http://wiki.ros.org/smach>`_.